Koen-AI/node2vec/README.md

 # node2vec

-This repository provides a reference implementation of *node2vec* as described in the paper:<br>
+This repository provides an implementation of *node2vec* extended with restart probabilities and ensembles:<br>
-> node2vec: Scalable Feature Learning for Networks.<br>
+The extensions are added by Koen Bouwman and Jerry Schonenberg<br>
-> Aditya Grover and Jure Leskovec.<br>
+*node2vec* is introduced by Aditya Grover and Jure Leskovec.<br>
-> Knowledge Discovery and Data Mining, 2016.<br>
-> <Insert paper link>

-The *node2vec* algorithm learns continuous representations for nodes in any (un)directed, (un)weighted graph.
-Please check the [project page](https://snap.stanford.edu/node2vec/) for more details.

 ### Basic Usage